jamesrharwood/srqr/items/data_collection_methods.md

 Identify the study period.

 Describe important characteristics of the individuals conducting interviews, observations or focus groups, and methods used to train these individuals.

-## Note 1

-Researchers may choose to use information from multiple sources, contexts, and/or time points depending on their approach and research question(s).
-(See [Item 11](./#data-collection-instruments-and-technologies) for triangulation.)

 ## Why readers need this information